-Note: building BOINC Manager 7.3.0 and later requires the OS 10.8 SDK or later.
+Note: building BOINC Manager 7.16.14 and later requires the Mac OS 10.9 SDK or later.

-BOINC depends on seven third-party libraries: wxWidgets-3.1.0, c-ares-1.13.0, curl-7.58.0, openssl-1.1.0g, freetype-2.9, ftgl-2.1.3~rc5 and sqlite-3.22.0.
+BOINC depends on seven third-party libraries: wxWidgets-3.1.0, c-ares-1.13.0, curl-7.73.0, openssl-1.1.0l, freetype-2.9 and ftgl-2.1.3~rc5.
 You can obtain the source files from the following URLs.
 Clicking on the first URL of each pair will download the tar file.
 The second URL will open the third party's home web page.
-On Mac OS X the tar file will usually be downloaded into the Downloads folder.
+On MacOS the tar file will usually be downloaded into the Downloads folder.
 You will need to expand the tar files by double-clicking on them, which will create a folder and place the appropriate files into that folder.
 You will need to move these folders later.